 Unfortunately, over the decades since the hormone therapy revolution took off, there have been many scares.
 Apparently large scale clinical trials were always an afterthought when it came to hormone-based menopause treatments, as they will be an afterthought regarding ovarian tissue preservation – women are already signing up for the procedure without knowing all the risks.
 No-one yet knows all the risks.

 When the FDA first approved estrogen therapy for the treatment of menopausal symptoms back in 1942, there were well respected endocrinology and cancer researchers who were alarmed by the idea that healthy women were going to be increasingly treated with hormone therapies.
 They were concerned that since estrogen could act as a cancerogenic, the risks might outweigh any benefits offered to women going through natural menopause.
 In 1938, these concerns led the Journal of the American Medical Association (JAMA) to publish an editorial, entitled “Estrogen Therapy—A Warning.”

 That warning, and others, were ignored until in 1975, two important studies were published in the New England Journal of Medicine (NEJM).
-The studies concluded that among women who took menopausal estrogen, the risk of developing endometrial cancer (a cancer that arises from the lining of the uterus) was four times higher than normal rates, and 14 times higher than normal rates if women took estrogen for more than seven years.
+The studies concluded that among women who took menopausal estrogen, the risk of developing endometrial cancer (a cancer that arises from the lining of the uterus) was up to five times higher than normal rates, and 14 times higher than normal rates if women took estrogen for more than seven years.